Skip to main content

 The British Association of Removers (BAR) is the principal trade association for the UK removal industry.
 BAR members are required to adhere to the BAR Code of Practice, which is approved by the Chartered Trading Standards Institute.
 The BAR Code of Practice sets standards for pre-move surveys, written contracts, goods in transit insurance, and access to an independent Alternative Dispute Resolution (ADR) scheme for consumer disputes.
 Whilst BAR membership is not compulsory, it provides an important additional layer of protection for consumers engaging a removal company.

 A well-drafted moving contract sets out the collection and delivery addresses, the agreed moving date and time, a description of the goods to be moved (and any excluded items), the total removal charge and payment terms, the goods in transit insurance arrangements, any storage provisions, and the cancellation policy.
-The contract should also address access arrangements at both the collection and delivery addresses, the client’s obligations to ensure parking is available, and the consequences of delays caused by the client or by circumstances outside the remover’s control.
+The contract should also address access arrangements at both the collection and delivery addresses, the client’s obligations to confirm parking is available, and the consequences of delays caused by the client or by circumstances outside the remover’s control.

 For the consumer, a moving contract also triggers important statutory rights.
 Where the contract is concluded at a distance or off-premises (for example, by telephone or email following a home survey), the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 give the consumer a 14-day right to cancel without penalty.
 The removal company is also required to provide certain pre-contract information, including information about the cancellation right, before the contract is concluded.